anaskura/graphene-adatom/README.md

 • to generate graphene spectrum for OBC graphene flake and ribbon geometry and get corner states

-• to readoff and visualize corner states
+• to visualize corner states and check thermodynamic limit

 • filling anomaly explained with double haldane model